NethServer/nethserver-cockpit/docs/docs/api/nethserver-vpn/openvpn-rw.md

 - `accounts`: list current VPN accounts
 - `download`: download given configuration or certificates
 - `mail`: send the configuration to the given mail address
+- `connectionHistory`: list data about all the connections an account has established so far

 ### Input